 - Click Run.

-- In the Contents pane, remove the USA NLCD Impervious Surface 2011 layer.
+- In the Contents pane, right-click USA NLCD Impervious Surface 2011 and choose Remove.

 Your raster layer Impervious_Surfaces is a subset of the USA NLCD Impervious Surface 2011 layer and contains extracted values covering the extent of the Block_Groups layer that are resampled to 100-meter cell size in the correct projection needed for your analysis.